v-exec/Constellation/README.md

 If you wish to modify the scripts themselves, take a look at the `/scripts` folder.

 ## Changelog

+### Version 1.1.2

+* Clarified and added additional documentation for falloffAmount
+* Reworked equation for calculating distance between two points
+* Simplified opacityFalloff equation using new point distance calculation

 ### Version 1.1.1